CartoDB/airship/packages/styles/src/utilities/positioning/README.md

 </div>
 ```

-I you need a different or more customized positioning check out our [flex utilities](/catalog/#/styles/utilities?a=flex-utilities).
+I you need a different or more sophisticated positioning check out our [flex utilities](/catalog/#/styles/utilities?a=flex-utilities).